Diving in Montenegro - Top Locations For Adriatic Sea Diving

 The sandy sea bottom reflects the sunlight, projecting the rays through the surface of water onto the roof of the cave – colouring the entire cave with an iridescent and enchanting tone of blue.

-The diving season in Montenegro starts in early May and ends at the beginning of October.
-Since the popularity of scuba diving in Montenegro is growing, there are a lot of professional scuba diving clubs that will make sure that you are fully prepared for your diving experience in compliance with the highest safety standards.
+In Montenegro there are a lot of professional scuba diving clubs that will make sure that you are fully prepared for your diving experience in compliance with the highest safety standards.

 Apart from training services, diving clubs in Montenegro also offer guided tours to groups and individuals as well.
 These tours include the observation of marine life in Montenegro as well as the exploration of historic shipwrecks that rest on the bottom of the Adriatic sea.